ethereum/pyrlp/docs/tutorial.rst

 -----------------------

 Often, we want to encode our own objects in RLP.
-Examples from the Ethereum world are Transactions, Blocks or anything send over the Wire.
+Examples from the Ethereum world are transactions, blocks or anything send over the Wire.
 With *pyrlp*, this is as easy as subclassing :class:`rlp.Serializable`::

     >>> import rlp